 Given the undulating terrain, steel, because of its light weight, was chosen for ease of construction.
 Initial issues relating to vibration and stability were overcome using Arup’s extensive global experience.
 Arup conducted the necessary footfall analysis to ensure the comfort of pedestrians while keeping the steel sections lighter aesthetically and economically.

 This project marks an important milestone for us.
 We have helped to realise the architectural vision with the constructed structure mirroring the original 3D render in striking detail.
-Fudao has been well received by the community and serves as a shining example of excellence in design intent and innovative engineering. ”Mak Swee Chiang Associate Principal
+Fudao has been well received by the community and serves as a shining example of excellence in design intent and innovative engineering. ”Mak Swee Chiang Principal

 A mesmerising journey awaiting the community